michaelilkanayev1997/SCE-MOVIE-SOCIAL/README.md

 ## Demo

-A live demo of the application will be available soon.
+A live demo of the application : https://sce-movie-social.netlify.app/

 ## Installation